What is peripheral arterial disease?

 Treatment for PAD aims to improve blood flow, relieve symptoms, and prevent complications.
 Common treatment options include:

-• Lifestyle Modifications: Adopting a heart-healthy lifestyle, including quitting smoking, following a balanced diet, and engaging in regular exercise, can help manage PAD.
+- Adopting a heart-healthy lifestyle, including quitting smoking, following a balanced diet, and engaging in regular exercise.

-• Angioplasty and Stenting: A minimally invasive procedure where a balloon is used to widen the narrowed artery, and a stent is placed to keep it open.
+- Angioplasty is a minimally invasive procedure where a balloon is used to widen the narrowed artery, and a stent is placed to keep it open.

 As with any medical procedure, treatments for PAD carry certain risks.
 Potential complications may include infection, bleeding, blood clots, or damage to surrounding tissues.